 NFL.com contained one post from 2011 entitled NFL Green.

-The Atlanta Falcons is the only team website with a “Green Initiative” link on their home page.
+The Atlanta Falcons is the only team website with a “Green Initiative” link on their homepage.
 Granted it’s at the bottom in between the Miller Lite and Ticketmaster links, but it is there.
-In my opinion although it’s not great the Falcons have the best green page.
+In my opinion, although it is not great, the Falcons have the best green page.

 Greening Fans on TV

 I consistently watch NFL games on TV during the regular season and the playoffs, and never miss the Super Bowl.
-I’ve yet to see a Go Green ad, heard an announcer promote going green, or seen a TV interview on the topic.
+I have yet to see a Go Green ad, heard an announcer promote going green, or seen a TV interview on the topic.
 Have you?

-The NFL is missing a huge opportunity to engage hundreds of millions of NFL fans in a mission that is essential to everyone on the planet.
+The NFL is missing a huge opportunity to engage hundreds of millions of NFL fans on a mission that is essential to everyone on the planet.